FAR-Lab/HoverboardFirmware/doc/4_RunningHoverbot.md

 $ st-flash write build/hoverboard.bin 0x8000000
 ```

 3. Done!
-Feel free to turn it on by pressing the on/off button.
+Turn it on by wiring a jumper to the power cable.
+(See Chairbot Startup document for details.)

 ## Let's roll!
 Now that the firmware is set up, it's time to command the wheels to move!
 The ST is expecting commands over UART at a baud rate of 9600.
 Since the UART communication implements a variation of SLIP, commands should be **prefixed** and **postfixed** with any of the newline characters: \r or \n or \r\n.